ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: [The True Audio](http://tausoft.org/) lossless audio compressor

 Description: [TTA format description](http://tausoft.org/wiki/True_Audio_Codec_Format) Each frame is kept intact, including the CRC32.
-The header and seektable are dropped.
-SamplingFrequency, Channels and BitDepth are used in the TrackEntry. wFormatTag = 0x77A1
+The header and seektable are dropped. `SamplingFrequency`, `Channels` and `BitDepth` are used in the `TrackEntry`. wFormatTag = 0x77A1

 Initialization: none